igeligel/personal-site/content/06-02-2018/index.md

 ### yapf — [GitHub](https://github.com/google/yapf#knobs)

-_Yet another Python formatter_ is another tool which is produced and maintained by none other than [Google](https://github.com/google).
+_Yet another Python formatter_ is another tool that is produced and maintained by none other than [Google](https://github.com/google).
 It has ~7200 stars (June 2018) on GitHub and follows a different mindset in comparison to autopep8.
 It will not make code compliant with pep guidelines or try to fix linting issues.
 It will just format the code.
 This requires manual work then to make the code look nice which wastes developer time.
-Other than that yapf is really configurable.
-It includes defaults for pep8, Google, Facebook and Chromium styling.
+Other than that yapf is configurable in a lot of ways.
+It includes defaults for pep8, Google, Facebook, and Chromium styling.
 You can also change a lot of style rules.
 More information can be found in the [Knobs section](https://github.com/google/yapf#knobs) of the README.
 The tool also offers an online version where you can try out the formatting.
 It can be found [here](https://yapf.now.sh/).

 ### black — [GitHub](https://github.com/ambv/black)

 The last popular auto formatter which is considered in this blog article.
 It is an initiative of [Łukasz Langa](http://lukasz.langa.pl/) who is a Python Core Developer.
 The tool is used by different open source libraries like [Fabric 2 and pytest](https://twitter.com/llanga/status/1001411218987302912).
 It has around 3800 stars on GitHub (June 2018) and the main incentive is to not have that many options so you do not even have to discuss the options.
 This mindset is also followed by prettier, a big JavaScript auto formatter.

 All of these tools can be found on [PyPi](https://pypi.org/) and be installed via pip or similar Python package managers and can be used on the command line which makes them cross-environment friendly.
 You should also consider a tool like pre-commit or [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) for an automatic pre-commit hook which works in every environment and which is easy to install.
 With this pre-commit hook, unformatted code will never be pushed from the development machine to the remote repository.
-For the comparison of yapf, I will use the Facebook, Google and pep8 setting since the Chromium setting does not get that much usage (2 spaces indent is a reason for this).
+For the comparison of yapf, I will use the Facebook, Google and pep8 settings since the Chromium setting does not get that much usage (2 spaces indent is a reason for this).

 <ins
   class="adsbygoogle"